List of The Pretender characters: William Raines

-Formerly known as Dr. Raines, William Raines is a long-time Centre staffer and the brains behind the testing that created Jarod, Angelo and countless other individuals who were less fortunate than either.
+Formerly known as Dr. Raines, William Raines is a long-time Centre staffer and the brains behind the testing that created Jarod, Angelo, and countless other individuals who were less fortunate than either.
 Known for the trademark squeaking of the wheels on his ever-present oxygen tank, Raines is one of the most feared people at the Centre.
-After a fire in SL27, Raines lungs were badly burned and as a result he is dependent on an oxygen tank.
-But like all things at the Centre, the actual state of Raines's health disease seems to change depending on the situation.
+After a fire in SL27, Raines's lungs were badly burned and as a result he is dependent on an oxygen tank, but like all things at the Centre, the actual state of Raines's health seems to change depending on the situation.
 Ms. Parker once yanks the breathing apparatus out of Raines's nose when she believes him to be her mother's killer; Raines merely smiles and continues to breathe normally.
 Nevertheless, he continues toting his oxygen tank everywhere he goes, though he has regained the use of his voice.
 Raines's mission is to return Jarod to the Centre at any cost, but his real motives are always kept secret.

 Raines was part of the plot to kidnap Miss Parker's twin brother (Mr. Lyle) at birth, and is the prime suspect in the murder of Catherine Parker.
 Mr. Parker knew that his daughter would try to kill Raines if she believed him to be the murderer.
 To counteract this, he appears to shoot and kill Raines himself.
 Ms. Parker is conveniently standing nearby to witness the faked death.
 He was once married to Edna Raines (now deceased) and had a daughter named Annie, who was murdered in 1975 (thanks to Jarod the criminal was caught, and her remains were later recovered).
 Raines is also the biological father of Ms. Parker (and Mr. Lyle), having conceived her with her mother Catherine, but the details surrounding Catherine's pregnancy are unclear.